Metrics Framework Design

 Gauge Metric

-Once created, the component shall update the gauge anytime the state of what is measured is updated.
-The metric shall provide methods to increase and decrease the value.
-The sink reads the value during collection and reporting.
+Once created, the component updates the gauge as state changes.
+The metric provides methods to increase and decrease the value.

 Custom Metric

 A custom metric is a class that allows a component to leverage existing metrics.
 The component creates an instance of a custom metric (a templated class) and passes a reference to the underlying metric value.
 When collection is performed, the custom metric simply reads the value of the metric using the reference provided during construction.
 The component maintains full responsibility for updating the metric value as the custom metric class provides no update methods.
-The component is also responsible for ensuring atomic access to the value if necessary.
+One minor drawback is that the famework provides no synchronization for the metric value.

 Histogram Metric